 This implies that we can decompose spinors into periodic and anti-periodic components

 with

 in terms of the operators $p^a$ introduced in section \ref{sec:ReviewIKKT}, where $\lambda^\uparrow$ and $\lambda^\downarrow$ are real.
+Here \(\mathbb{L}_3\) is the three-dimensional lattice (\ref{eq:L3}) of half integer modes.
 When written in this way, all terms involving both components cancel out, and the Lagrangian is decomposed into two non-interacting pieces, one involving periodic spinors and the other anti-periodic

 Here

 and

 where the $\sigma$ dependence comes from the usual mode expansion